yammer/windows-phone-oauth-sdk-demo/README.md

 }
 ```

 **Step 4)** During the login process, users will be directed to the mobile IE web browser.
-In order for the browser to be able to switch back to your WP app, the custom URL Scheme from step 2 must be registered in the iOS application.
+In order for the browser to be able to switch back to your WP app, the custom URL Scheme from step 2 must be registered in the WP application.
 Here's how you do that:
 <br/><br/>
 To register for a URI association, you must edit **WMAppManifest.xml** using the XML (Text) Editor.
 In Solution Explorer, expand the Properties folder and right-click the WMAppManifest.xml file, and then click Open With.
 In the Open With window, select XML(Text) Editor, and then click OK.
 <br/><br/>